Erin Taylor

 With 20+ years in the field of social work, Erin specializes in working with folks impacted by substance use and intergenerational trauma.
 Erin is well-versed in the subculture of 12-step programs, and takes a holistic, integrative, and harm reduction approach to recovery.
 It is her genuine hope that each person she meets will recognize and believe in their intrinsic potential for healing while pursuing the paradoxical journey of self-actualization and intentionally confronting obstructions with gentleness, curiosity, and grace along the way.
 Erin encourages flexibility and adaptability using various evidence-based, cognitive, behavioral, and somatic therapeutic interventions.
 You deserve support while navigating the complexities and nuances of long-term recovery, as well as the intricacies of what may emerge along the way.

-I became a social worker because social workers were there for me when I was scared and alone.
-Social workers kept believing in me, until I was able to believe in myself.
-I have spent a lot of time in dark and scary spaces, and sometimes I wonder how things in the past may have been different I would have had additional support during those moments.
-I became a drug and alcohol counselor because I know there is another way to live, and I know that sometimes changing the people, places, and things just isn't enough.
-I became a psilocybin facilitator because I believe in the healing potential of psilocybin to aid in the break down of cognitive defenses.
-Psilocybin can provide glimpses into parts of us that may otherwise remain hidden.
-I believe we are all parts of the communities we belong to and the systems we engage with, and when one part of a system shifts, the whole system is impacted.
-So why not start with you?
+I became a social worker because social workers were there for me when it felt like no one else was.
+I became a drug and alcohol counselor because I escaped the opioid crisis and know firsthand the relationship between substance abuse and trauma.
+I became a psilocybin facilitator because I believe in the power of this medicine to aid in somatic release and cognitive restructuring.
+Psilocybin supports insight into parts of us that otherwise remain hidden, to aid in the journey towards self-compassion, acceptance, and inner balance.
+We are all parts of the communities we belong to and the systems we engage with.
+When one part of a system shifts, the entire system is impacted.
+Let's start with you.

 Contact Erin